mislav/hub/README.md

 hub: git + hub = github
 =======================

-`hub` is a command line utility which injects `git` with GitHub knowledge.
+`hub` is a command line utility which adds GitHub knowledge to `git`.

-It can used on its own or can serve as a complete, backwards compatible replacement for the `git` script.
+It can used on its own or as a `git` wrapper.

 Normal: